nancy134/hiking-patches/content/patches/_index.md

 ---
-title: "Patches"
+title: "All Hiking Patches"
-description: "this is meta description"
+description: "A list of all hiking patches"
 ---